jordibares/houdini-guides-website/content/docs/collaborating/authoring/config-git/index.md

 ## Create a GitHub account

 You need to create a [GitHub](https://github.com) acocunt if you don't have one already before proceeding, this is how.

-If you don't know GitHub I will strongly suggest you check the various [YouTube tutorials](https://www.youtube.com/watch?v=SWYqp7iY_Tc) and [online git books](http://marklodato.github.io/visual-git-guide/index-en.html) and [onlinne gihub books](https://launchschool.com/books/git/read/introduction) which surely will help you, not only to collaborate but on your own projects.
+If you don't know GitHub I will strongly suggest you check the various [GitHub Official Training Guides](https://www.youtube.com/githubguides) or other [YouTube tutorials](https://www.youtube.com/watch?v=SWYqp7iY_Tc) and [online git books](https://guides.github.com/introduction/flow/) and [onlinne gihub books](https://launchschool.com/books/git/read/introduction) which surely will help you, not only to collaborate but on your own projects.

 <br/>